 What does negligent entrustment mean?

-Negligent entrustment in a Georgia lawsuit requires that the employer or carrier have had knowledge of the driver’s inexperience or incompetence, though constructive knowledge is adequate to hold the carrier liable.
+Negligent entrustment in a Georgia lawsuit requires that the employer or carrier have had knowledge of the driver’s inexperience or incompetence, though circumstantial knowledge is adequate to hold the carrier liable.
 Caroline Cable Contractors, Inc. v.
 Hattaway, 226 Ga.
 App.
 413, 416 (1997).

 A carrier must conduct a background check of a driver, including motor vehicle records and discussions with prior employers.
 If an accident or mishap is revealed to the carrier that did not appear in the records, the carrier has a duty to check on the accuracy of the driver’s account of the incident.
 If the employer could have gained knowledge of the driver’s incompetence based on prior incidents, then it could be found to have had constructive knowledge that it was not safe to hire this driver, or that he needed further training.